derekphilipau/nextjs-markdown-content-cms/public/content/pages/contact/index.md

 form: contact-form
 ---

-# Contact Lumi

-We'd love to hear from you!
+I'd love to hear from you!
 Feel free to reach out using the form below.

 # Get in Touch